 - better support a student through the teaching and learning cycle (assess, data, plan, teach).

-Maintain integrity of the following interrelationships:
+Maintain integrity of the following interrelationships with Victorian Curriculum:

 The teacher can apply the ABLES assessment tool to identify their students’ readiness to learn across the four developmental learning areas.